Here is a full list of SRC contact details and service opening times.

 Glasgow University Students’ Representative Council

 IMPORTANT: Our current face-to-face activities are reduced in line with the current COVID-19 government guidelines.
+SRC staff are currently working from home and can be contacted via email.
 We will be updating our pages as the restrictions are changed.

 Welcome Point Opening Times: